English Afternoon Tea

 I've visited Rushton Hall once before for a dinner bed and breakfast break with my daughter when we indulged in a few 'gentle' spa experiences.
 If I'm honest, it mostly consisted of sitting in a hot tub with a glass of Prosecco to hand!

-This time it was a birthday gift but extremely delayed because of lockdown.
-However, Maurice and I chose the perfect Summer's day for our treat and Rushton Hall and it's beautiful grounds certainly didn't disappoint.
+This visit was a birthday gift and Maurice and I saved it for a perfect Summer's day outing.
+Rushton Hall and it's beautiful grounds certainly didn't disappoint.